 ||District turn-in #2 (2nd Thursday)

 ||All recharters due

 Cockrell Scout Center registration hours are 8:00 A.M. - 4:30 P.M, Monday-Friday.
-Please arrive by 4:00 P.M.; the office closes at 4:30 sharp.
+Please arrive before 4:00 P.M.; the office closes at 4:30 sharp.
 We encourage you to use recharter turn-in opportunities provided by your district to save yourself a trip to the council office.

 This web-based system provided by the BSA National Council helps you update your unit’s roster to correct errors for existing members, add new members, and remove members who are no longer in your unit.
 IR is available to you starting November 1.
 Attend your district’s Recharter Workshop or see the Recharter Workshop PowerPoint tutorial linked in the "Resources" section of the recharter website for detailed information.

 The access code required to use internet recharter is available from your unit commissioner.
 The access code changes every year - do not use last year’s code because it will attempt (and fail) to access last year’s information.
 Remember: You are a "first time user" when you begin your first session for each unit every year!